apache/kafka/config/self-managed/README.md

 * Support for KIP-112 "JBOD" modes
 * Support for KIP-631 controller metrics

 We've tried to make it clear when a feature is not supported in the early access release, but you may encounter some rough edges.
+We will cover these feature gaps incrementally in the `trunk` branch.

 # Debugging
 If you encounter an issue, you might want to take a look at the metadata log.